Philippine Revolutionary Army: Recruitment and conscription

 During the revolution against Spain, the Katipunan gave leaflets to the people to encourage them to join the revolution.
 Since the revolutionaries had become regular soldiers at the time of Emilio Aguinaldo, they started to recruit males and some females aged 15 and above as a form of national service.
 A few Spanish and Filipino enlisted personnel and officers of the Spanish Army and Spanish Navy defected to the Revolutionary Army, as well as a number of foreign individuals and American defectors who volunteered to join during the course of the revolution.

 Conscription in the revolutionary army was in effect in the Philippines and military service was mandatory at that time by the order of Gen. Antonio Luna, the Chief Commander of the Army during the Philippine–American War.

+Organization

+The army was formed into a regular army by Aguinaldo's decree of July 30, 1898.
+The army was organized into companies of 110 soldiers and officers, with soldiers armed with rifles and bolos while officers were armed with revolvers and swords.
+Four companies comprised a battalion headed by a lieutenant colonel.
+A full-complement battalion was composed of six companies and was headed by a brigadier general or colonel.
+In practice, the battalion varied in size depending on the province: six-company battalions in populous provinces like Cavite and Manila, four-company battalions in Morong, Bataan, and Nueva Ecija, a two-company battalion in Mindoro, and a single company in Marinduque.
+Battalions were named after their respective provinces, such as the 1st Battalion of Tayabas.
+Soldiers were recruited voluntarily, with surplus volunteers either joining the police or forming a central corps under the direct command of the President.
+It grew to four regiments of battalions totaling 10,560 men.

 Philippine Revolutionary Navy

 The Philippine Revolutionary Navy was established during the second phase of the Philippine Revolution when General Emilio Aguinaldo formed the Revolutionary Navy.
 On May 1, 1898, the first ship handed by Admiral George Dewey to the Revolutionary Navy is a small pinnace from the Reina Cristina of Admiral Patricio Montojo, which was named Magdalo.
 The Navy was initially composed of a small fleet of eight Spanish steam launches captured from the Spaniards.
 The ships were refitted with 9-centimeter guns.
 The rich, namely Leon Apacible, Manuel Lopez and Gliceria Marella de Villavicencio, later donated five other vessels of greater tonnage, the Taaleño, the Balayan, the Bulusan, the Taal and the Purísima Concepción.
 The 900-ton inter-island tobacco steamer further reinforced the fleet, Compania de Filipinas (renamed as the navy flagship Filipinas), steam launches purchased from China and other watercraft donated by wealthy patriots.

 Naval stations were later established to serve as ships' home bases in the following: